-The project will reduce deforestation and soil degradation typically caused by firewood harvesting and consumption by providing technical assistance for the construction of 150 new fuel-efficient stove, which includes training, conducting learning exchanges between new and established user communities to share experiences of early adopter communities, and obtaining a commitment from participating households to engage in longer term forest stewardship.
+The project will reduce deforestation and soil degradation typically caused by firewood harvesting and consumption by providing technical assistance for the construction of 400 new fuel-efficient stoves, which includes training, conducting learning exchanges between new and established user communities to share experiences of early adopter communities, and obtaining a commitment from participating households to engage in longer-term forest stewardship.

-In addition to health benefits for individual families, we hope to conserve forests by reducing firewood consumption in Totonicapan.
+In addition to health benefits for individual families, we hope to conserve forests by reducing firewood consumption in Sarstun, Ixcan, and Totonicapan.
 Training and empowering the communities will help ensure long-term sustainable management of their natural resources.

 Support this important cause by creating a personalized fundraising page.Start a Fundraiser